arupbhunia/kirankoduru.github.io/_posts/2015-01-24-running-scrapy-programmatically.md

 title:  "Running scrapy spider programmatically"
 date:   2015-01-24 13:00:18
 categories: python
-description : My idea for running a scrapy spider programmatically.
+excerpt : My idea for running a scrapy spider programmatically.
 ---
 This is my first post this year, so __Happy New Year !__